home-assistant/home-assistant.io/source/_integrations/workday.markdown

 Subdivision code must be given according to [holidays](https://pypi.org/project/holidays/) notation.

-Add holidays will only take dates formatted with `YYYY-MM-DD`.
+Add holidays will only take dates formatted with `YYYY-MM-DD` or a date range formatted with `YYYY-MM-DD,YYYY-MM-DD`.

-Remove holidays will take dates formatted with `YYYY-MM-DD` or partial of name, for example, `christmas` will exclude `Christmas Day`.
+Remove holidays will take dates formatted with `YYYY-MM-DD`, a date range formatted with `YYYY-MM-DD,YYYY-MM-DD` or partial of name, for example, `christmas` will exclude `Christmas Day`.

 The offset can be used to see if future days are workdays.
 For example, put `1` to see if tomorrow is a workday.